MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FRASERS PROPERTY (UK) LTD

 FPUK currently has less than 100 employees and has staff and assets based in Scotland and England.
 FPUK headquarters are in London, UK.

 FPUK procures services and products from a range of sectors including property management, construction, project management, contractors, professional service providers, and corporate goods and services.

-FPUK’s processes for identifying and managing risk, including any risks around modern slavery and human trafficking, are set by the Board, and delegated to the Finance, Health and Safety and Risk Committee.
-FPUK operates within a set of internally developed corporate policies and procedures approved by the FPUK Management team and communicated to all employees.
+FPUK’s processes for identifying and managing risk, including any risks around modern slavery and human trafficking, are set by the Board, and delegated to the accountable Committees including Risk, and Health and Safety.
+FPUK operates within a set of internally developed policies and procedures approved by the FPUK Management Team and communicated to all employees.
 These policies include but are not limited to:

 – Anti-bribery Policy